Featherston prisoner of war camp

 Featherston prisoner of war camp was a camp for captured Japanese soldiers during World War II at Featherston, New Zealand, notorious for a 1943 incident in which 48 Japanese and one New Zealander were killed.
 The camp had been established during World War I as a military training camp and had also been used as an internment camp from 1918 to 1920, when 14 German internees remained there.

 Background

-First World War
+Second World War

 Featherston Military Camp in Wairarapa, New Zealand was used to train soldiers for the New Zealand Army.
 After the Armistice of 11 November 1918, Chief of General Staff, Colonel Charles Gibbon, found himself rushing to Featherston Military Camp, where 5,000 New Zealand troops were in a state of mutiny over being still enlisted and mobilized.
 The commanders gave in to some of the soldiers’ demands around demobilisation.